bryanmcquade/scroll-to-css-selector/README.md

 ### Browser compatibility and fallback behavior

-A browser that doesn’t support this feature will silently ignore the scroll target and fall back to the existing browser behavior of not scrolling the document.
-As such, this feature is seen as low risk.
+A browser that doesn’t yet support this feature will attempt to match a CSS selector encoded in the URL fragment using the existing logic to find a [potential indicated element](https://html.spec.whatwg.org/multipage/browsing-the-web.html#find-a-potential-indicated-element).
+A fragment-encoded CSS selector is prefixed with ‘targetElement=’, which is unlikely to appear in an id or name attribute, so we do not expect a matching element to be found in these cases.
+Thus, browsers that do not support this feature should fall back to the default behavior of not scrolling the document.

+### Potential for documents to change, and selectors to no longer match

+If a web page is modified, existing links to that page with CSS selectors encoded in the fragment may either (a) no longer find a matching element, in which case the browser will not scroll (default/existing behavior), or (b) match an unintended element.
+To minimize the likelihood of matching unintended elements, we intend to publish recommendations for creating stable CSS selectors, based on work to [serialize and restore scroll anchors](https://bugs.chromium.org/p/chromium/issues/detail?id=734679).

 ### Developer Opt Out